Visiting and Volunteering FAQ

 • How long does it take for ISL to receive background check results?

-Generally, Approved Chaperone Volunteers can expect their approval confirmation within 2 weeks- pending Orleans Parish Sheriff’s office response.
+Generally, Approved Chaperone Volunteers can expect their approval confirmation within 24-48 hours.

 • Is every applicant approved?